arguseyes/argus-eyes/readme.md

 }
 ```

-#### Concurrency

-Concurrency must be a number between 1 and 100, it defaults to 10 if not provided.
-One PhantomJS instance is used per
-page, not per component, screenshots of components are captured synchronously.

 #### Finished when

 If provided, the `finished-when` string must contain a return statement that evaluates to `true` whenever the page is